AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 Use this example `index.html` file for authentication if you are integrating your application using SUSI flow.

-Access the Asset Selector package using the `Script` Tag, as shown in *line 9* to *line 11* of the example `index.html` file.
+Access the Destination Selector package using the `Script` Tag, as shown in *line 9* to *line 11* of the example `index.html` file.

 *Line 14* to *line 38* of the example describes the IMS flow properties, such as `imsClientId`, `imsScope`, and `redirectURL`.
 The function requires that you define at least one of the `imsClientId` and `imsScope` properties.
 If you do not define a value for `redirectURL`, the registered redirect URL for the client ID is used.

 As you do not have an `imsToken` generated, use the `registerAssetSelectorsIms` and `renderAssetSelectorWithIms` functions, as shown in line 40 to line 50 of the example `index.html` file.
-Use the `registerAssetSelectorsIms` function before `renderAssetSelectorWithIms` to register the `imsToken` with the Asset Selector. [!DNL Adobe] recommends to call `registerAssetSelectorsIms` when you instantiate the component.
+Use the `registerAssetSelectorsIms` function before `renderAssetSelectorWithIms` to register the `imsToken` with the Destination Selector. [!DNL Adobe] recommends to call `registerAssetSelectorsIms` when you instantiate the component.

 Define the authentication and other Assets as a Cloud Service access-related properties in the `const props` section, as shown in *line 54* to *line 60* of the example `index.html` file.

-The `PureJSSelectors` global variable, mentioned in *line 65*, is used to render the Asset Selector in the web browser.
+The `PureJSSelectors` global variable, mentioned in *line 65*, is used to render the Destination Selector in the web browser.

-Asset Selector is rendered on the `<div>` container element, as mentioned in *line 74* to *line 81*.
-The example uses a dialog to display the Asset Selector.
+Destination Selector is rendered on the `<div>` container element, as mentioned in *line 74* to *line 81*.
+The example uses a dialog to display the Destination Selector.

 ```html {line-numbers="true"}
 <!DOCTYPE html>